Stacey Sher: Early life and education

 Sher was born to a Jewish family in New York City and raised in Fort Lauderdale, Florida.
 She attended the University of Southern California, where she was involved with the Peter Stark Producing Program, a two-year (four-semester) full-time graduate program designed to prepare students for careers as producers.
-Sher graduated with a bachelor's degree.
+She earned an MFA from the Peter Stark Producing Program at the University of Southern California School of Cinematic Arts.

 Career

 In 1985, Sher became director of development at Hill/Obst Productions.
 In 1987, she became Vice President of Production and in 1991, she became Senior Vice President at Lynda Obst Productions.
 She went on to work with Danny DeVito and Michael Shamberg at Jersey Films, and now operates Double Feature Films with Michael Shamberg, with whom she co-founded the company.
 Some of the movies that Sher has worked on as a producer include Django Unchained, the Hateful Eight, and Pulp Fiction.
 Sher also worked on the 2005 Independent Spirit Award-winning Garden State, and three films with director Steven Soderbergh: Contagion, Erin Brockovich, and Out of Sight.
 Additional credits include Oliver Stone's World Trade Center, Matilda, and Along Came Polly.
 Her production company is Shiny Penny Productions.

 Sher has worked with many actors and producers, including several projects with Danny DeVito.
 Sher and DeVito have produced movies together and the television shows Reno 911! and Kate Brasher.
 They also both served as executive producers on The American Embassy, UC: Undercover, and Garden State.

 Sher dated director Quentin Tarantino, but their relationship ended during the development of Pulp Fiction, on which Sher was a producer.

 In 2015, Sher was named co-president of Activision Blizzard Studios. which is devoted to creating television and films based on the company's library of intellectual properties, including Activision Publishing Call of Duty and Skylanders.
 In June 2021, Sher signed an overall deal with FX Productions.
+In 2026, she signed an overall deal with MGM Television.

 Sher is a member of the Producers Guild of America, and the Academy of Television Arts & Sciences.
 She was also honored by the ACLU for her work in films and television.